Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Potential challenges for smaller independent cafés competing on cost and consistency

-Innovation Implications
+Innovation Implications:

 The success of Starbucks' protein drinks could pave the way for additional functional coffee innovations, including: